CONGRESSWOMAN ANN WAGNER – MISSOURI’S 2ND CONGRESSIONAL DISTRICT

 Ann then decided to put her own name on the ballot and won her first Congressional race with over 60% of the vote, receiving more votes that election cycle than any other Republican Congressional candidate in Missouri.
 She took office in January of 2013 and was selected by both her freshman and sophomore class to be their representative on the Elected Leadership Committee.

-As your representative from the 2nd District, Congresswoman Wagner serves on the House Financial Services Committee and House Foreign Affairs Committee.
-She was also chosen by Congressman Steve Scalise to serve as Senior Deputy Whip and is currently the Chairman of the Financial Services Oversight and Investigations Subcommittee, where she has worked tirelessly to demand transparency and accountability from federal regulators, while continuing to investigate waste, fraud, and abuse.
+As your representative from the 2nd District, Congresswoman Wagner serves as Vice Ranking Member on both the House Financial Services Committee and House Foreign Affairs Committee.
+She has worked tirelessly to demand transparency and accountability from federal regulators, while continuing to investigate waste, fraud, and abuse.
 During her time in Congress, Representative Wagner has been committed to regulatory reform, authoring bills such as the Retail Investor Protection Act which protects access to retirement savings for middle class families.

 Ann has made combating sex trafficking and online exploitation of women and children major legislative priorities.
 She authored the SAVE Act, which amended the Federal criminal code to allow prosecutions of those who knowingly advertise sex slavery, along with the Put Trafficking Victims First Act and the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA).
 FOSTA became law in April of 2018 and is the most significant anti-trafficking law Congress has passed in nearly 20 years, finally giving local, state, and federal prosecutors the tools they need to hold websites accountable when they profit from the sale of sex trafficking victims.